Kitchen Ready Betty

 🔪Instructions

-4. Lightly grease your baking dish or shallow baking pan.
-Then use a melon baller/cookie scoop to form meatballs.
-Place meatballs in the prepared dish.
+1. Step 2: Use a melon baller/cookie scoop to form meatballs.
+Place meatballs in the prepared dish; refrigerate for 1 hour before baking.

 Hint: The best time to make the dill sauce is while the meatballs are baking.
 This is also when you should make the noodles, rice or potatoes that you're serving with this meal.